scrapinghub/portia/docs/project.rst

 value : any
   The content is specific to the defined type.

 Additional attributes can be given.
 They are passed as extra keyword argument for the link extractor class constructor.
+Check ``slybot.linkextractor`` module.

 TODO
 ====